 This is the opportunity to practice with great depth during a longer period of time.

 The advantage of doing this is that you will feel the calming effect of the meditation far more than in the shorter meditation session.
 It will teach you that you too can experience this inner calm.
 It is not just for yogis in caves.

 Theme: this week is all about integrating mindfulness more fully into daily life.

-the biggest struggle for meditator is to take the skills they learned in the meditation into the real world.
+The biggest struggle for a meditator is to take the skills they learned in meditation into the real world.